-(a) "Address of use" means the building or buildings that are identified on the license and where radioactive material may be produced, prepared, received, used, or stored.

-(b) "Area of use" means a portion of an address of use that has been set aside for the purpose of receiving, preparing, using, or storing radioactive material.

-(c) "As low as is reasonably achievable" (ALARA) means making every reasonable effort to maintain exposures to radiation as far below the dose limits in these rules as is practical, consistent with the purpose for which the licensed or registered activity is undertaken, taking into account the state of technology, the economics of improvements in relation to state of technology, the economics of improvements in relation to benefits to the public health and safety, and other societal and socioeconomic considerations, and in relation to utilization of nuclear energy and licensed or registered sources of radiation in the public interest.

-(d) "Authorized medical physicist" means an individual who:

-1. Meets the requirements in 420-3-26-.07(27) and 420-3-26-.07(30); and
+- (a) "Address of use" means the building or buildings that are identified on the license and where radioactive material may be produced, prepared, received, used, or stored. - (b) "Area of use" means a portion of an address of use that has been set aside for the purpose of receiving, preparing, using, or storing radioactive material. - (c) "As low as is reasonably achievable" (ALARA) means making every reasonable effort to maintain exposures to radiation as far below the dose limits in these rules as is practical, consistent with the purpose for which the licensed or registered activity is undertaken, taking into account the state of technology, the economics of improvements in relation to state of technology, the economics of improvements in relation to benefits to the public health and safety, and other societal and socioeconomic considerations, and in relation to utilization of nuclear energy and licensed or registered sources of radiation in the public interest. - (d) "Authorized medical physicist" means an individual who: - 1.
+Meets the requirements in 420-3-26-.07(27) and 420-3-26-.07(30); or - 2.
+Is identified as an authorized medical physicist or teletherapy physicist on- - (i) A U.S. Nuclear Regulatory Commission or Agreement State specific license that authorizes the medical use of radioactive material; or, - (ii) A U.S. Nuclear Regulatory commission or Agreement State specific license of broad scope that is authorized to permit the medical use of radioactive material; and.

-2. Is identified as an authorized medical physicist or teletherapy physicist on a specific medical use license issued by the Agency; or,
+3. Is identified as an authorized medical physicist or teletherapy physicist on a specific medical use license issued by the Agency; or,

-3. Is identified as an authorized medical physicist or teletherapy physicist on a permit issued by an Agency specific medical use license of broad scope that is authorized to permit the use of radioactive material.

-(e) "Authorized nuclear pharmacist" means a pharmacist who:

-1. Meets the requirements in 420-3-26-.07(28) and 420-3-26-.07(30); and

-2. Has been approved to practice nuclear pharmacy by the Alabama State Board of Pharmacy; and

-3. Is identified as an authorized nuclear pharmacist on a specific license that authorizes medical use, the practice of nuclear pharmacy, commercial nuclear pharmacy or the manufacture and distribution of radiopharmaceuticals issued by the Agency; or

-4. Is identified as an authorized nuclear pharmacist on a permit issued by an Agency specific license of broad scope that is authorized to permit the use of radioactive material.

-(f) "Authorized user" means a physician, dentist, or podiatrist who:

-1. Meets the requirements in 420-3-26-.07(30) and 420-3-26-.07(47)(a), 420-3-26-.07(51)(a), 420-3-26-.07(56)(a), 420-3-26-.07(57)(a), 420-3-26-.07(58)(a), 420-3-26-.07(68)(a), 420-3-26-.07(69), 420-3-26-.07(69)(a); and

-2. Is identified as an authorized user on a license issued by the Agency; or
+- 4. Is identified as an authorized medical physicist or teletherapy physicist on a permit issued by an Agency specific medical use license of broad scope that is authorized to permit the use of radioactive material. - (e) "Authorized nuclear pharmacist" means a pharmacist who: - 1.
+Meets the requirements in 420-3-26-.07(28) and 420-3-26-.07(30); or - 2.
+Is identified as an authorized nuclear pharmacist on-- - (i) A U.S. Nuclear Regulatory Commission or Agreement State specific license that authorizes medical use or the practice of nuclear pharmacy; or - (ii) A U.S. Nuclear Regulatory Commission or Agreement State specific license of broad scope that is authorized to permit medical use or the practice of nuclear pharmacy; and, - 3.
+Has been approved to practice nuclear pharmacy by the Alabama State Board of Pharmacy; and - 4.
+Is identified as an authorized nuclear pharmacist on a specific license that authorizes medical use, the practice of nuclear pharmacy, commercial nuclear pharmacy or the manufacture and distribution of radiopharmaceuticals issued by the Agency; or - 5.
+Is identified as an authorized nuclear pharmacist on a permit issued by an Agency specific license of broad scope that is authorized to permit the use of radioactive material. - (f) "Authorized user" means a physician, dentist, or podiatrist who: - 1.
+Meets the requirements in 420-3-26-.07(30) and 420-3-26-.07(47), 420-3-26-.07(51), 420-3-26-.07(56), 420-3-26-.07(57), 420-3-26-.07(58), 420-3-26-.07(68), 420-3-26-.07(69), 420-3-26-.07(71), or 420-3-26-.07(89); or - 2.
+Is identified as an authorized user on-- - (i) A U.S. Nuclear Regulatory Commission or Agreement State specific license that authorized the medical use of radioactive material; or

-3. Is identified as an authorized user on a permit issued by an Agency specific license of broad scope that is authorized to permit the medical use of radioactive material.
+(ii) A U.S. Nuclear Regulatory Commission or Agreement State specific license of broad scope that is authorized to permit the medical use of radioactive material; and.